IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-1-05/1-05-changelog.rst

    * - Element
      - Description
-   * - planned-disbursement
+   * - location/location-id
-     - (none)
+     - For administrative areas this identifier should only be used if the location being defined is the administrative area itself.
+For describing the administrative area/s within which a location falls the location/administrative element should be used.

-Description added in 1.05:
+Description amended in 1.05:

 .. list-table::
    :widths: 20 40